vitistack/docs/docs/howtoguide/index.md

 # How-to-guides

-The VITIstack documentation follows Divio documentation structure which is a method for organizing documentation in a clear and efficient way.
+The Vitistack documentation follows Divio documentation structure which is a method for organizing documentation in a clear and efficient way.

 How-to guides is practical instructions for solving specific problems.